engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 }
 ```

-With CSS, a color is *most often* specified by:

-- a valid color name - like "red"
-- a HEX value - like "#ff0000"
-- an RGB value - like "rgb(255,0,0)"

 Look at CSS Color Values for a complete list of possible color values : https://www.w3schools.com/cssref/css_colors_legal.asp

 *Other Html Elements*